 MFA, University of California, San Diego

-National awards for Ken's works include The L. Arnold Weissberger Award for Playwriting for Arrangements, a TCG Edgerton Foundation New American Play Award for The Catch, the Fratti/Newman Political Play Contest Award for Fire in the Garden, and South Coast Repertory's Elizabeth George Commission for an Outstanding Emerging Playwright.
+National awards for Ken's works include The L. Arnold Weissberger Award for Playwriting for Arrangements, a TCG Edgerton Foundation New American Play Award for The Catch, the Generations Award from BETC for seal boy, the Fratti/Newman Political Play Contest Award for Fire in the Garden, and South Coast Repertory's Elizabeth George Commission for an Outstanding Emerging Playwright.

 Organizations who have commissioned Ken's work include the San Francisco Museum of Modern Art, Arena Stage, the Alliance Theatre, Actors Theatre of Louisville, Theatre Emory, Out of Hand Theatre, and South Coast Repertory Theatre.

-Ken's plays have been published by Samuel French, Playscripts, Smith and Kraus, and Blackbird.
+Ken's plays have been published by Broadway Play Publishing, Samuel French, Playscripts, Smith and Kraus, and Blackbird.

-Ken has served in many capacities for major new play development organizations across the country, including six years on the board of the New Harmony Project chairing their script selections process.
+Ken has served in many capacities for major new play development organizations across the country, including six years on the board of the New Harmony Project chairing their script selection process.

-At SBU he received the Godfrey Teaching Excellence Award – chosen by students from across the College for faculty who they felt "demonstrate a warm spirit, a concern for society and the individual, and the ability to impart knowledge while challenging students to independent inquiry and creative thought."
+At SBU, Ken received the Godfrey Teaching Excellence Award – chosen by students from across the College for faculty who they felt "demonstrate a warm spirit, a concern for society and the individual, and the ability to impart knowledge while challenging students to independent inquiry and creative thought."

-Areas of interest: In his writing, Ken often use sports as a lens through which to examine issues in culture, politics, history, and current events.
-Additional areas of interest his writing include explorations into acts of extreme and/or heroic self-sacrifice.
+Areas of interest: In his writing, Ken often uses sports as a lens through which to examine issues in culture, politics, history, and current events.
+Additional areas of interest in his writing include explorations into acts of extreme and/or heroic self-sacrifice.